eclipse-archived/ceylon-lang.org/blog/2016-04-05-object-validation.md

     }

 Hey, I warned you it was going to be contrived.
-But it's really not uncommon to fund stuff like this in real Java code.
+But it's really not uncommon to find stuff like this in real Java code.

 The problem here is that even if validation of the input